infktr/miner.sh/README.md

 Electroneum Miner

 This shell script is a fast and easy way to mine Electroneum if your having trouble.
-Please read the comments in the script and follow the directions for a clean install.
+Please refer to the README.md and follow the directions for a clean install.

-#This "CPU" miner is for ubuntu and linux systems only!!!!
+#- This "CPU" miner is for ubuntu and linux systems only!!!!

 #- Open a terminal